tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. confval:: bucket_count

-    A total number of buckets in a cluster.
+    The total number of buckets in a cluster.

-    This number should be several orders of magnitude larger than the potential number of cluster nodes, considering the potential scaling out in the foreseeable future.
+    This number should be several orders of magnitude larger than the potential number of cluster nodes, considering potential scaling out in the foreseeable future.

     **Example:**

-    If the estimated number of nodes is M, then the data set should be divided into 100M or even 1000M buckets, depending on the planned scale out.
+    If the estimated number of nodes is M, then the data set should be divided into 100M or even 1000M buckets, depending on the planned scaling out.
 This number is certainly greater than the potential number of cluster nodes in the system being designed.

-    Mind that too many buckets can cause the need to allocate more memory to store routing information.
-In its turn, an insufficient number of buckets can lead to decreased granularity when rebalancing.
+    Keep in mind that too many buckets can cause a need to allocate more memory to store routing information.
+On the other hand, an insufficient number of buckets can lead to decreased granularity when rebalancing.

     | Type: number